UbuntuBudgie/experimental/hotcornersII_final/README.md

 #Budgie HotCornersII

-This is the new applet -under construction-
+This is the new applet

 #Install
 -Install the gsettings schema